dbeley/gsmarena-scraper/README.md

 # gsmarena_scraper

-This script extract the mobile specs from all the phones available in gsmarena.com to a csv file.
+This script extract the mobile specs from all the phones available in gsmarena.com to a csv file (+ one for each brand).

 ## Requirements